Early College Programs at Sunset Park High School

 Early College Scholars program at Long Island University--Brooklyn.
 Students can take courses beginning in 11th Grade (in future years, admission to the program may begin as early as 10th Grade for eligible students).
 This program also includes leadership and STEM experiences for students as well as mentoring.
 The cost for the program is split by LIU and the student.
 Program occurs after-school and on weekends.
 The school will absorb the cost.
 This program is available through a partnership between LIU and the Office of Superintendent Michael Prayor.

-AP Courses (during the school day)
+Advanced Placement Opportunities (during the school day)

 10th Grade—AP World History Prep—non-credit bearing (open access taken by choice during School-Wide Elective periods as a compliment to 10th Grade Global History)

 11th Grade—AP Computer Science Principles (open access taken during School-Wide Elective periods with additional required time after school)